-Concentrations (Optional)
+Concentration Pathways (Optional)

-Students may pursue one of four concentrations within this Liberal Arts and Sciences Degree.
-Concentration courses are taken as part of the open elective course requirements of the degree.
-Please note that Concentration Electives cannot be used to satisfy General Education Requirements.
+Students may choose to pursue a concentration pathway within the Liberal Arts and Sciences Degree.
+Pathway courses are taken as part of the open elective course requirements of the degree.
+Successful completion of a pathway will be indicated on the student transcript as a Concentration in the selected path.
+Please note that Pathway Electives cannot be used to satisfy General Education Requirements.
+The following Concentration Pathways are available: